A guide to day tripping to the capital of the United Arab Emirates while staying in Dubai

-It’s an easy freeway drive between the two biggest cities in the UAE – Dubai and Abu Dhabi – making it an incredibly popular day trip destination for Dubai visitors.
+It’s an easy freeway drive of just over an hour between the two biggest cities in the UAE – Dubai and Abu Dhabi – making it an incredibly popular day trip destination for Dubai visitors.

-On this page, we’re going to share with you exactly how you get from Dubai to Abu Dhabi and mustn’t miss attractions to see in the UAE’s capital city.
+On this page, we’re going to share with you exactly how you get from Dubai to Abu Dhabi and the mustn’t-miss attractions to see in the UAE’s capital city.